-- · Uncertainty discounts of 15% were applied where a funding round was completed after the end of the period.
-In an upside scenario, this input is flexed up by 20% to remove the applied uncertainty discount and accounts for a 5% flex up in relation to the underlying price which the Board does not believe involves significant subjectivity.
-In the downside scenario, the input is flexed down by 5% in relation to the underlying price (similar to the flex used for investments valued using the calibrated price of recent investment which completed in the three months prior to the period-end). - Investments valued using milestone multiples relative to comparable companies or M&A transactions, with the discount factor flexed up and down by 10%.
+- an upside scenario, this input is flexed up by 20% to remove the applied uncertainty discount and accounts for a 5% flex up in relation to the underlying price which the Board does not believe involves significant subjectivity.
+In the downside scenario, the input is flexed down by 5% in relation to the underlying price (similar to the flex used for investments valued using the calibrated price of recent investment which completed in the three months prior to the period-end). - discount factor flexed up and down by 10%.
 A 10% flex is considered reasonable as a result of judgement in relation to the comparable multiples.